Bank of England's Carney speaks after Inflation Report

 - More broadly the MPC is alert to vulnerabilities from a reassessment of risk in financial markets, perhaps prompted by geopolitical developments or uncertainties about the normalisation of monetary policy.
 Despite a more complex global environment, implied volatilities in many markets are well below their long-term averages.

-(Reporting by Brenda Goh, Karolin Schaps, Sarah Young, Jack Stubbs, Andy Bruce, Editing by Belinda Goldsmith)
+(Reporting by Brenda Goh, Karolin Schaps, Sarah Young, Editing by Belinda Goldsmith)